About the Program

 Joseph Mileck, Professor Emeritus.

 Klaus Mueller, Professor Emeritus.

 Hinrich C. Seeba, Professor Emeritus.
-18th 20th century German literature & culture, intellectual & institutional, enlightenment, Napoleonic era, vormarz, concepts & images history, role language nationalism, contemporary trends German literature, representations urban space.
+18th 20th century German literature and culture, intellectual and institutional, enlightenment, Napoleonic era, vormarz, concepts and images history, role language nationalism, contemporary trends German literature, representations urban space.

 Johan P. Snapper, Professor Emeritus.
 Dutch studies.